-The Ambry

-The ambry is a cupboard located in the St. Mary Chapel which is at the right of the narthex (front entry of the church).
+The Ambry The ambry is a cupboard located in the St. Mary Chapel which is at the right of the narthex (front entry of the church).
 It is used for reserving the consecrated hosts for communion in home or hospital visits for those who cannot attend Sunday worship and, in some Anglican Churches, to store the oil of chrism used for anointing.
 A light burns near it to indicate that it contains the sacrament.

-Please Remember in Your Prayers This Week:

-Parishioners: Barbara and George Summers, George and Malinda Collier, Sam Shute, Haig and Anne Kambourian, Jennifer McCauley, Meredith Franklin, Kenneth Decker, Garry Land, Bobbie Aiken, Jo Tyler, Mike Craft, Keith MacKay, Betty Leviner, Lisette Johnson, Becky Lee, Steve Row, Margaret Franklin, Phyllis Iverson, Juette Iverson, Marsha Iverson, David Christiana, Samantha Ridley, and Bill Piercy.

-Our extended family and friends: Meer and the Kisra family, Peggy Keating, Dave Brooks, Kim Smith, Mary McLenigan, Robert McLenigan, Sally Kye, Daniela and her family, Vanessa Clemons, Conor, Louis Morris, Candace Franco, Andrew and Gretchen Curtain, Debbie Abernathy, Jeffrey Matthews, Sandra Painter, Frank Eberly and family, Ron, Pam, John Golden III, Kathy, Barbara Taylor, Corey Sims, Florence, Edward, Stefan, Olivia, Michelle, Lee Hyden (Anne Kambourian's daughter), the Dummitt family, the Downey family, Elizabeth and David Hardison, Ginny Jones, Ronnie, Nicholas, the Sonant family, Amy Burks, Kristy Rose, Randi Smith, Marion Broome, and Hollis Daniels.

-Those who have died:

-Those celebrating birthdays: especially Gary Nelson, Jennifer Brown, and Richard Yuk.

-Those celebrating anniversaries: especially Douglas D'Urso and Rob McTier.

-Diocesan Cycle of Prayer: Pray for the congregation and clergy of Buck Mountain, Earlysville; Good Shepherd, Bluemont; St. Paul's, Alexandria and St. Paul's, Memorial Charlottesville

-Metro Richmond Cycle of Prayer: We pray for the Spirit of the Resurrection in Metropolitan Richmond: For a spirit of justice, righteousness, equality, and mutual benefit.
+The Dismissal Deacon: Alleluia, Alleluia.
+Go in peace to love and serve the Lord, and one another.
+All: Thanks be to God.
+Alleluia, Alleluia.
+The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989 by the Division of Christian Education of the National Council of the Church of Christ in the USA, and used by permission.
+Gloria, Sanctus, by Mathias © 1985, GLA Publications, Inc. All rights reserved.
+Used with permission.
+One License #A-400994.
+RECYCLE THIS BULLETIN by placing it on one of the tables at the back of the room.
+Please Remember in Your Prayers This Week: Parishioners: the Tucker family, the McDuff family, George Summers, George and Malinda Collier, Sam Shute, Haig and Anne Kambourian, Jennifer McCauley, Meredith Franklin, Kenneth Decker, Garry Land, Bobbie Aiken, Jo Tyler, Mike Craft, Keith MacKay, Betty Leviner, Lisette Johnson, Becky Lee, Steve Row, Margaret Franklin, Phyllis Iverson, Juette Iverson, Marsha Iverson, David Christiana, Samantha Ridley, and Bill Piercy.
+Our extended family and friends: Christy Fiedler, Meer and the Kisra family, Peggy Keating, Dave Brooks, Kim Smith, Mary McLenigan, Robert McLenigan, Sally Kye, Daniela and her family, Vanessa Clemons, Conor, Louis Morris, Candace Franco, Andrew and Gretchen Curtain, Debbie Abernathy, Jeffrey Matthews, Sandra Painter, Frank Eberly and family, Ron, Pam, John Golden III, Kathy, Barbara Taylor, Corey Sims, Florence, Edward, Stefan, Olivia, Michelle, Lee Hyden (Anne Kambourian's daughter), the Dummitt family, the Downey family, Elizabeth and David Hardison, Ginny Jones, Ronnie, Nicholas, the Sonant family, Amy Burks, Kristy Rose, Randi Smith, Marion Broome, and Hollis Daniels.
+Those who have died: remembering especially Barbara Summers.
+Those celebrating birthdays: especially Harold Wright, Peter Winne, Sandy Steele, and Ethan Williams.
+Those celebrating anniversaries: especially Laura and Charles Hicks.
+Diocesan Cycle of Prayer: Pray for the congregation and clergy of St. John's, McLean; St. Mary's, Goochland, and Trinity, Manassas.
+Metro Richmond Cycle of Prayer: We pray for health care in Metropolitan Richmond: For all the sick and their caregivers - doctors, nurses, hospice workers, home healthcare workers, and all who minister to the health of others.
+For clinics, medical personnel, and all institutions that serve persons who are uninsured or underinsured.
 Please inform the office of any changes to the prayer list.

-PARISH STAFF

-The Rev. Benjamin R. Badgett, Rector

-The Rev. Charles D. Aiken, Jr., Associate Rector

-The Rev. Dr. Sarah Kye Price, Priest Affiliate

-Malinda Collier, Director of Lay Ministry/Formation

-Amos Goldie, Minister of Music

-Steve Barnes, Parish Administrator

-Cassandra Price, Nursery

-rector@stmarksrva.org buckaiken4@gmail.com office@stmarksrva.org dre@stmarksrva.org office@stmarksrva.org office@stmarksrva.org

-Office Hours: Tuesday to Thursday 11-4 Pastoral Emergencies 804-385-6821 OR 804-304-5062

-THE VESTRY

-2025: Blair McDuff, Evangelism Team Liaison Scott Pennington, Stewardship Team Liaison Paul Shane, Parish Life Team Liaison

-2026: Becky Adams, Justice/Advocacy & Pastoral Care Team Liaison Gaye Frugard, Outreach Team Liaison Kate Williams, Jr. Warden, Worship Team Liaison

-2027: Ivy Burnes, Sr. Warden, Finance Team Liaison Kent Slonaker, Education & Formation Team Liaison Ralph Stanley, Property Team Liaison
+PARISH STAFF The Rev. Benjamin R. Badgett, Rector The Rev. Dr. Sarah Kye Price, Priest Affiliate Malinda Collier, Director of Lay Ministry/Formation Amos Goldie, Minister of Music Steve Barnes, Parish Administrator Cassandra Price, Nursery rector@stmarksrva.org office@stmarksrva.org dre@stmarksrva.org office@stmarksrva.org office@stmarksrva.org Office Hours: Tuesday to Thursday 11-4 Pastoral Emergencies 804-385-6821 THE VESTRY 2025: Blair McDuff, Evangelism Team Liaison Scott Pennington, Stewardship Team Liaison Paul Shane, Parish Life Team Liaison 2026: Becky Adams, Justice/Advocacy & Pastoral Care Team Liaison Gaye Frugard, Outreach Team Liaison Kate Williams, Jr. Warden, Worship Team Liaison 2027: Ivy Burnes, Sr. Warden, Finance Team Liaison Kent Slonaker, Education & Formation Team Liaison Ralph Stanley, Property Team Liaison Ex-officio Treasurer: Suzanne Long Register: Mickie Jones ST. MARK'S TRUSTEES:

-Ex-officio

-Treasurer: Suzanne Long Register: Mickie Jones

-ST. MARK'S TRUSTEES:

 Harold Wright

 Beth Wentworth

 Wes Kaufman

 MINISTRY TEAMS AND CHAIRS: